nodiscc/xsrv/server-preparation.md

 #### Hardware requirements

-The server machine can be a physical computer (server-grade, desktop/laptop, small factor board/barebone), or a [virtual Machine](https://en.wikipedia.org/wiki/Virtualization) on your personal computer, at a VPS provider, or a dedicated/hardware hypervisor.
+The server machine can be:
+ - a physical computer (server machine, repurposed desktop/laptop, small factor board/barebone),
+ - a [virtual Machine](https://en.wikipedia.org/wiki/Virtualization) on your personal computer, at a VPS provider, or a dedicated/hardware hypervisor.
 Virtualization software includes [virt-manager](https://en.wikipedia.org/wiki/Virtual_Machine_Manager) (Linux), [Virtualbox](https://en.wikipedia.org/wiki/VirtualBox) (Linux/OSX/Windows), [Proxmox VE](https://en.wikipedia.org/wiki/Proxmox_Virtual_Environment) (dedicated hypervisor).

 Resource usage will vary depending on installed roles (read each role's documentation), the number of users, and how much user data you need to store.
 A minimal configuration for a personal server with 2-10 users: